-FIRST, if you are following our Diastasis Recti program you need to have mastered our phase 1 + phase 2 core workouts.
+FIRST, if you are following our Diastasis Recti program, you need to have mastered our phase 1 + phase 2 core workouts.
 The cues should come easier, almost second nature.

-If you are working with a physical therapist and/or have been working with a moderate to severe separation, planks are not recommended until a medical professional has tested your core strength and separation.
+If you are working with a physical therapist and/or have been working with a moderate to severe abdominal separation, planks are not recommended until a medical professional has tested your core strength and separation.

 SECOND, you should be able to say yes to all of the following:

-When you are ready (you’ve said YES to the bullet points listed above) start in a quadruped position as shown in the video below.
+When you are ready (you’ve said YES to the bullet points listed above), start in a quadruped position as shown in the video below.
 Slowly work up to a modified plank.
 The focus of treating diastasis recti should always involve re-education of the core muscles to allow for optimal function and load transfer in functional positions and activities.

 It should be noted, the control group that included an abdominal crunch with bracing and had a more significant improvement in inter-recti distance than the experimental group that included a plank.
 It was concluded that although the control group demonstrated a greater reduction in inter-recti distance, the women in the experimental group did not have adverse results with incorporating a traditional plank exercise.
 The inclusion of a plank exercise should be closely monitored to ensure proper transverse abdominis activation and limit strain through the linea alba and rectus abdominis.